Bloomberg's big move on machine learning and open source

 Typically, if there is a positive news story on a company, its share price will rise and vice versa.

-The ability to read hundreds of articles in less time it would take a human to read just one, gives Terminal customers a distinct advantage, as Bloomberg Market Specialist Ian McFarlane explains.
+The ability to read hundreds of articles in less time than it would take a human to read just one, gives Terminal customers a distinct advantage, as Bloomberg Market Specialist Ian McFarlane explains.

 “During the time you’ve got your nose buried in that piece, the stocks or bonds in your portfolio might have been mentioned in hundreds of social media posts and news articles.
 It’s impossible for a human to keep up with that deluge of real-time data.
 That’s where distilling sentiment from news and social media provides an advantage,” he said.